-If you’re starting your career, your income is probably much lower than it will be later in your career.
-This higher income will bring a higher tax bracket and may even prevent you from contributing to a Roth IRA in the future.
-That means it may be a good idea to contribute to a Roth IRA now at a lower rate while you can.
+If you’re starting your career, your income is probably much lower than it will be later.
+This higher income will bring a higher tax bracket and may even prevent you from contributing to a Roth IRA.
+That means it may be a good idea to contribute to a Roth IRA now at a lower rate.

 What is your goal?

 Another great feature of a Roth IRA, which often gets forgotten, is that it is an excellent estate planning tool.
 Roth IRAs are not subject to RMDs, so you can let those Roth dollars sit and grow until the cows come home.
 You can plan to pass a tax-free inheritance to your heirs.

 Many clients have set up Roth IRAs with that exact intention.
 Of course, if you need tax-free funds for retirement, you’re free to take a distribution.
 You can take as much, as little, or nothing from a Roth IRA.
 It’s a quick and easy estate planning tool.

 Why don’t you split the difference if you don’t know what the future holds (and who does?)?
 It’s smart to hedge your tax bets and contribute to both.
 If you do, it will give you options and limit your tax risks.